This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 In the Coast Guard, as in the Marines and Navy, members were often exposed to asbestos on ships and boats.
 Just as in Navy ships, Coast Guard vessels had asbestos in the boiler room, engine room, in the insulation, in gaskets and valves, and even woven into ropes to increase strength.
 In some cases, all interior walls were coated in asbestos to protect people from fire.

 Asbestos in the Army

-While Army members spend less time on ships than members of other branches of the military, they have still been exposed to asbestos and suffered the consequences.
+While Army soldiers spend less time on ships than members of other military branches, they have still been exposed to asbestos and suffered the consequences.
 In the Army exposure mainly came from buildings and vehicles.
 Cement, flooring, roofing, bedding, insulation in buildings and gaskets, valves, clutch plates, and brakes in vehicles were full of asbestos.

 Asbestos in the Air Force

 In the U.S. Air Force, workers were vulnerable to asbestos exposure from a number of sources.
 Air Force bases used asbestos in floor tiles and adhesives, ceiling tiles, drywall materials, insulation, and stucco.
 On aircraft asbestos was used in electrical insulation, in gaskets and valves, as insulation in cargo bays, in heat shields on engines, and in the brakes.